mikediessner/nubo/docs/_build/html/_sources/nubo.utils.rst.txt

 .. admonition:: References
    :class: seealso

-   - MD McKay, RJ Beckman, and WJ Conover, "A comparison of three methods for selecting values of input variables in the analysis of output from a computer code," *Technometrics*, vol. 42, no. 1, p.
+   - M D McKay, R J Beckman, and W J Conover, "A comparison of three methods for selecting values of input variables in the analysis of output from a computer code," *Technometrics*, vol. 42, no. 1, p.
 55-61, 2000.

 .. automodule:: nubo.utils.latin_hypercube
    :members: